Photo by Manfred Gottschalk / age fotostock

-In the 1850s, a rugged hill overlooking Sydney Harbour was capped with the Sydney Observatory by English astronomer and clergyman William Scott.
+In the 1850s, a rugged hill overlooking Sydney Harbour was capped with the Sydney Observatory at the behest English astronomer and clergyman William Scott.
 What started as a sandstone structure used primarily for time-keeping and navigation developed into an observatory that has been illuminating the southern sky for more than a century.
 Sydney has much more light pollution today, but the original retractable copper dome does a good job of blocking it out to bring distant constellations and nebulae into view.
 The resident astronomer will target planets such as Jupiter and Saturn as well as only-in-the-Southern-Hemisphere sights such as the Southern Cross constellation or the astronomer's favorite: Jewel Box, a rare cluster of glimmering stars whose different colors reflect distinct ages.

 By Serena Renner, AFAR Contributor